 Thrift Shop Sales Clerks

-Serve as sales clerks, help shoppers as needed and help stock the retail floor.
+Serve as sales clerks operating the register for sales, help shoppers as needed and help stock the retail floor.

 Thrift Shop Donation Sorters/Pricers